Support for children with SEND in early years

-To support your child in their early years setting (for example nurseries, pre-schools and childminders) the provider must follow the Early Years Foundation Stage (EYFS).
+To support your child in their early years setting (nurseries, pre-schools and childminders) the provider must follow the early years foundation stage (EYFS).

-The Early Years Foundation Stage (EYFS) is a national framework which sets the standard for learning development and care for children from birth to the end of reception year at school.
+The EYFS is a national framework which sets the standard for learning development and care for children from birth to the end of reception year at school.
 Written assessments are given to parents when a child is 2 years old and when they reach the end of reception year.

 Childcare providers are trained and follow advice and guidance to help all children they look after to develop.
 There are lots of different ways they can play with and help your child to learn, so they will try and find methods that work best for them.
 Those working with your child will be given a booklet called Best Practice Guidance to make sure your child's needs are met, alternatively you can read a family guide to the Best Practice Guidance (PDF, 808.5 KB).